 Why Should We Be Thankful?

-It may come as a surprise, but the Bible contains more material about thankfulness than it does about the Sabbath.
+It may come as a surprise, but the Bible contains more material about thankfulness than it does about the Sabbath!
 Does that make it more important?
-No, but it does mean that it is important.
+No, but it implies it is important.
 Being thankful shows an attitude of humility toward God.
-It shows God that we know and understand that everything comes from Him, and that we are mindful of His generosity.
-This point is brought out in I Thessalonians 5:18: "In everything give thanks; for this is the will of God in Christ Jesus for you."
+It shows God that we know and understand that everything comes from Him and that we are mindful of His generosity.
+Paul brings this point out in I Thessalonians 5:18: "In everything give thanks; for this is the will of God in Christ Jesus for you."

-In other words, it is God's will for us to be thankful because He knows that it is good for us to have an attitude of thankfulness towards Him.
-When we have a thankful attitude and an attitude of appreciation for Him and what He does for us, it does not leave much room for ingratitude in our lives.
+In other words, it is God's will for us to be thankful because He knows it is good for us to have an attitude of thankfulness towards Him.
+When we have a thankful attitude and one of appreciation for Him and what He does for us, it leaves little room for ingratitude in our lives.